python-discord/sir-lancebot/README.md

 Random halloween facts are posted regularly.
 !hallofact - Show the last posted Halloween fact

+### Pull Returns Left
+Returns the number of pull requests a user has remaining in Hacktoberfest .prsleft - Show the number of pull returns left

 ## Getting started

 If you are new to this you will find it far easier using PyCharm: